 What if you exchange money in Prague at a bad place and get scammed?

 If you get ripped off at some unfair exchange office and you find it out later, according to Czech law, within the timeframe of 3 hours, you can be refunded at the place of transaction.
 You just need the original receipt.
-Don´t be afraid and ask for your money back.
+Don´t be afraid and ask your money back.
 It’s your right.
 Or ask for help the police!

-Watch out – some bank notes can expire!
+Watch out – some bank notes can be expired!

 Do you prefer ATMs?
 Make sure you choose the right one!